 London: Printed by William Bulmer, at the Shakespeare Press for William Miller, 1808.

 A new Edition; With copious Notes, and a Biographical and Literary Introduction.
 By The Rev. T. F. Dibdin, F.S.A.
 Large 8vo. clxxx, 464p (i, corrections).
 Engraved frontispiece portrait, a full-page plate and wood cuts in the text.
 Bound in full sage morocco with marbled endpapers, a.e.g., the spine densely gilt and with ornamental rolls on the covers with small cornerpieces, dentelles.
-Some foxing and with lower outer corners bumped and exposed.
+Plates foxed with some bleed to title page, and with lower outer corners bumped and exposed.
 An attractive, sound, large and stately wide-margained copy.
 Item #22065

 With the bookplate of Alfred Trapnell.